Peter Dobkin Hall

 Fax: 646 660-6805

-PETER DOBKIN HALL is Professor in the School of Public Affairs at Baruch and Senior Research Fellow at the Hauser Center for Nonprofit Organizations, Harvard University.
+Peter Dobkin Hall is a Senior Research Fellow at the Hauser Center for Nonprofit Organizations, Harvard University.

 Hall's published work includes four books, The Organization of American Culture, 1700-1900: Private Institutions, Elites, and the Origins of American Nationality (1982), The Lehigh Valley: An Illustrated History (1982), Lives in Trust: The Fortunes of Dynastic Families in Late Twentieth Century America (1992), and Inventing the Nonprofit Sector: Essays on Philanthropy, Voluntarism, and Nonprofit Organizations (1992).
 He is co-editor of an edited volume, Sacred Companies: Organizational Aspects of Religion and Religious Aspects of Organizations (1998).
 Hall also edited the chapter on nonprofit, voluntary, & religious entities and activities for the Historical Statistics of the United States -- Millennial Edition (2006).